-Marrakech is a city that fizzes with energy, where colourful souks and shoulder-width alleyways unfurl from the carnivalesque main square, Djemaa El Fna.
-But there’s more to the Red City than haggling and street performers: desert landscapes, lush gardens, Berber villages and a rich tea culture are just a few of the Red City’s many charms.
+There’s more to the Red City, however, than haggling and street performers: desert landscapes, lush gardens, Berber villages and a rich tea culture are just a few of the Red City’s many charms.
 Here’s our roundup of the 10 best things to do in Marrakech.

 Dunes & Desert offers half- and full-day tours, where you’ll hurtle across the Agafay Desert, before tracing the foothills of the Atlas Mountains and visiting a traditional Berber hamlet.

 The walled Medina is a maze of alleys and souks – one of the essential places to visit in Marrakech.
 There is, however, order in the chaos: each section is dedicated to a local speciality – ironwork, leather, silver, crafts.
-But the best way to explore is to simply lose yourself among the dusty passageways, browsing the closet-sized stalls piled with babouches (leather slippers), spices and pottery, weaving beneath perforated lamps and lanterns.
-Not sure where to start?
-Try Criée Berbère for woven carpets and handmade Berber rugs, Kissaria for clothes and fabrics, or the shops around Souk des Teinturiers for pottery, lanterns and metalwork.
+But the best way to explore is to simply lose yourself among the dusty passageways, browsing the closet-sized stalls piled with babouches (leather slippers), spices and pottery, weaving beneath perforated lamps and lanterns, dodging scooters, bicycles and animals in your path.
+Going around in circles is inevitable, but you’re guaranteed not to see the same thing twice.
 Don’t forget to haggle – it’s all part of the fun in the Marrakech souks.

 If you’re unsure of the best places to stay in Marrakech, we recommend bedding down in a traditional riad.
 Most are arranged around an open-air courtyard and are decorated with intricate tiles, swirling stucco and ornately carved wood.
 A few of the finest are Dar Hanane, a tranquil oasis with a glorious rooftop terrace, Riad Les Yeux Bleus, with a swimming pool and fountain-dotted courtyards, and Riad Ta’achchaqa, with a hammam and original Arabic mosaics.